 The digital space is filled not with physical objects but rather with humans themselves (and also with algorithms, many of which seek to act like humans).
 That is why digital reality will gradually have ceased attempts to simulate physical reality, and will develop its own characteristics; not

 time-space ones, but rather timing-spatial ones.
-It goes well for the concepts of gravity, of distance, of direction, of duration and timespans.
+It goes well for the concepts of gravity, distance, direction, duration and timespans.

-In digital reality, distance, directions, duration, and timespan turn from physical characteristics to social characteristics; they represent the distance between people (or their utterances), directions toward others or crowds, time passed after someone’s actions, etc.
+In digital reality, distance, directions, duration, and timespan turn from physical characteristics to social characteristics; they represent the distance between people, directions toward others or crowds, time passed after someone’s actions, etc.

 It is interesting to note that the sense of the Net tends to be rather more temporal than spatial.
 The nearer one is to the source of significant information, the more efficiently one will get responses (in the form of shares, comments, etc.) Time is becoming a category of distance.
 Earlier means closer.
 Everyone has to share significant items as early as possible in order to be a part of society.
 Acting in this way, people socialize themselves and at the same time serve each other.
 Digital tools very much facilitate this human need, which is placed on the very top of Maslow’s pyramid.